 When the battery runs low, the meters can fail to give an accurate voltage reading, resulting in the operator falsely believing the electrical power is off or low.
 This poses an electrocution hazard.

 Having absolute faith in the integrity of your test gear (especially the battery operated stuff) is what is known as complacency.
-Complacency kills electricians.